rdimitrov/the-oss-eu-app/README.md

-# demo-repo-go 🦦
+# The OSS EU App 🦦

 ## Overview

-The `demo-repo-go` project is a repository template primarily intended for testing and demonstration purposes with stacklok projects.
+The project is a repository primarily intended for testing and demonstration purposes with stacklok projects.
 It is a simple Go project that allows you to quickly get started with testing and demonstrating how you can use Minder and Trusty with your Go projects.
 It features continuous integration (CI) workflows that demonstrate how to